Frequently asked questions about M-M-R®II (Measles, Mumps, and Rubella Virus Vaccine Live)

 The first dose of M-M-R®II is administered at 12 to 15 months of age and the second dose of M-M-R®II is administered at 4 to 6 years of age.

-What is the recommended dosing for M-M-R®II (Measles, Mumps, and Rubella Virus Vaccine Live)?
+What is the dosing for M-M-R®II?

 The first dose is administered at 12 to 15 months of age.
 A second dose is administered at 4 to 6 years of age.
 Approximately 0.5 mL dose is administered either intramuscularly or subcutaneously.